 Beware of Volatility

 While credit spreads include a built-in hedge, it’s also important to realize that they often work better at times of calm.
 When volatility slams the entire market, certain patterns stop working.
 Support levels don’t hold and ranges widen.
-This can throw a giant monkey wrench in a probability-based trading system.
+This can change expected likelihoods and expected ranges, reducing the effectiveness of a probability-based trading system.

 That’s not an argument against credit spreads.
 It’s just something to bear in mind.